ha5dzs/udmx-matlab-commander/README.md

 * `dmx('list')` prints the available devices to the command window.
 This is useful if you want to verify if the driver is loaded correctly.

 * `dmx('devicetest')` attempts to open and close connection to the device.
 The default USB VID/PID is `16c0:05dc`.
 This is set with two `#define`s in lines 38-39 of `dmx.c`, change it and recompile if your device is different.
+If your USB device has an LED, you should see it blink or change colour when you call this.

 ### How does it work?